 What are the advantages and disadvantages of having the History Fair be a voluntary

-|Over thirty years experience has shown that in-class assignment of History Fair brings a richer, deeper, and effective experience for participants than the extra-curricular model.
-Ultimately, however, the decision is up to the teacher(s).
-The Voluntary or Required History Fair Comparison chart may help you consider the options.|
+|Over forty years experience has shown that in-class assignment of History Fair brings a richer, deeper, and effective experience for participants than the extra-curricular model.
+Ultimately, however, the decision is up to the teacher(s).|

 |How does the “NHD theme” relate to History Fair?||The National History Day (NHD) theme is offered each to students as an analytical framework for their History Fair project.
 Each year the theme differs.
-CMHF allows a teacher to choose whether or not to require the theme in their History Fair classrooms, but a project cannot advance to the national competition if it is not based on the theme (however, students are eligible for all other prizes).
+Only projects that incorporate the annual theme can advance to Illinois History Day and National History Day.
 As a learning tool, the theme encourages students to explore a historical question and develop a thesis based on the theme, which for many students helps them focus and achieve deeper understanding of their topic and history.|

-|Is there a schedule that will assist me in managing the History Fair?||Our website offers several sample benchmarks and schedules developed by veteran teachers that you can adapt to fit your own situation.
+|Is there a schedule that will assist me in managing the History Fair?||Our website offers several sample pacing guides developed by veteran teachers that you can adapt to fit your own situation.
 Always start your own schedule for the year by looking at the website’s Dates and Deadlines.
-The most important date is the deadline for the registration..
+The most important date is the deadline for the registration.
 A teacher can work backwards in terms of determining the internal project deadlines as well as the school fair.|

 |What types of projects can students do?||Students can choose to present their conclusions as a museum-style exhibit display, a performance, a documentary, a website or a research paper.
-All the category rules are on the website and available as PDF.
-Teachers must complete the Website Certification before their students enter a website project into the competition.|
+You can learn more about each category and its specific rules and requirements in the NHD Rule Book, which governs all CMHF, state, and national contests.|

 |Which is the best presentation format for a History Fair project?||Some teachers offer all categories of History Fair projects to their students, while others may limit student choice.
 We recommend allowing students to select the type of final product they wish to present, but the range of options is up to the teacher.
 When selecting a presentation format, students should consider their own learning and communication styles, as well as what presentation format is the best medium to present that research topic.
 Exhibits are not necessarily the “easiest” or best choice for students.|

 Students who are visual learners or artistic may be drawn to the exhibit, website, and documentary categories.
 Verbal students may prefer to write a paper or the “publicly verbal” students may choose to present what they have learned through performances.